SAP-samples/teched2023-DT169/exercises/ex2/README.md

 The chart data will get updated in real time inside the widgets.

-Now we will add a chart configured on a new calculated measure.
+Now we will add another calculated measure and add a chart for it.

-Go to the empty page section on the right and add another chart widget.
+Click on the empty space in the page section on the right and add another chart widget.

 In the **Builder** section, go to **Measures** section and click on **Calculated measure**.